Ryurik Lonin: Biography

-Rjurik Lonin was born in the Vepsian village of Kaskez' (Kaskesruchey) in modern-day Prionezhskiy rayon by Lake Onega, as the first child from the second marriage of Pjotr Lonin (Пётр Ло́нин, born ca. 1888).
-His mother was Fjokla Lonina (née Ryabčikova) from Ogerišt, Vehkoi (Вехруче́й, Vekhruchey), from the same area.
+Rjurik Lonin was born in the Vepsian village of Kaskesruchey in modern-day Prionezhsky District by Lake Onega, as the first child from the second marriage of Pjotr Lonin (Пётр Ло́нин, born ca. 1888).
+His mother was Fjokla Lonina (née Ryabčikova) from Vekhruchey.

 According to Lonin himself, he was named after Prince Rurik of Novgorod.
 His father believed that Prince Rurik had been Veps by ethnicity.

 Lonin began school in Kaskez' in the late 1930s.
 In 1941, when he was eleven years old, the Finnish Army occupied his home area during the Continuation War.
 He then attended the Finnish school established by the occupiers.
 Lonin has said that only two people from his home village were evacuated further in the Soviet Union.
 They were the head of the local kolkhoz and the teacher Maria Ivanovna Pepšina (b.
 1915).
 They were the only persons in the village who were members of the Communist Party of the Soviet Union.
 After the Finns retreated, he continued at school with the pre-war teacher.
 More than half a century later, Lonin wrote a book about his wartime experiences, entitled Detstvo, opalyonnoye voĭnoĭ ("a childhood scorched by war").
 It was published in 2004.

-At the age of sixteen, Lonin moved to Petrozavodsk and studied at a vocational school, and from 1948 on, he worked as a toolsmith and farm machinery mechanic at a garage.
+At the age of 16, Lonin moved to Petrozavodsk and studied at a vocational school, and from 1948 on, he worked as a toolsmith and farm machinery mechanic at a garage.

 While living in the city, Lonin began to write poetry in Veps, and after various episodes, he was asked to visit the Department of Languages, Literature and History (YALI) of the Karelian branch of the Soviet Academy of Sciences, where Nikolai Bogdanov, researcher of the Veps language, urged him to collect Veps folklore instead of writing poetry, which Lonin began in 1956.
 He was no stranger to this task, having begun to collect Russian folk songs in his home village during the Finnish occupation.
 He now became an assistant at YALI, and he was given a letter of recommendation from the Academy of Sciences.
 Some items collected by Lonin were published in 1969 in the book Obrazcy vepsskoĭ reči ("samples of the Veps language").
-In the book's foreword, Lonin is described as "a resident of the Šoutar’v village who is an enthusiastic collector of Veps folklore".
+In the book's foreword, Lonin is described as "a resident of the Šoutar'v village who is an enthusiastic collector of Veps folklore".

 In 1958, while still living in Petrozavodsk, Lonin attended a concert held in the Sulazhgora neighbourhood.
-When the choir sang a Veps number, Vepsän ma om randanröunal ("The Veps land lies along the shore"), he was overcome by homesickness and decided to move to the village of Šoutar’v, where his parents lived at the time.
+When the choir sang a Veps number, Vepsän ma om randanröunal ("The Veps land lies along the shore"), he was overcome by homesickness and decided to move to the village of Šoutar'v, where his parents lived at the time.
 He found a job as a toolmaker at the village sovkhoz.